[ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]

 Do not log anything.

-This command may be used only in system configuration file.
+This command is allowed only in the system configuration file.

 logfile "anubis.log"

-This will log to the ‘~/anubis.log’ file in a client's home directory.
+This will direct additional logging to the ‘~/anubis.log’ file in the user’s home directory.

-This option specifies an output level for an additional file (‘logfile’).
-It can be used only in user configuration file. level is one of the following:
+This option defines verbosity level for the additional log file.
+It may be used only in user configuration file.
+Allowed values for level are:

-When this option is used in the system-wide configuration file, only its first form is allowed.
-Using ‘tracefile yes’ enables logging of the actions and tests to the default syslog channel.
+When this option is used in the system-wide configuration file, only boolean argument is allowed.
+Using ‘tracefile yes’ enables logging of actions and tests to the default syslog channel.
 Using ‘tracefile no’ disables it.

 When used in the user configuration file, a filename is allowed as an argument to this option.
 This allows you to explicitly specify to which file the tracing output should go.
 Otherwise, using ‘tracefile yes’ enables logging to the same file as ‘logfile’ (if possible).